-(6) For-profit organizations must demonstrate solvency
+(7) For-profit organizations must demonstrate solvency

-For-profit organizations must provide documentation that shows 180 days cash on hand from date of application submission and the financial ability to meet the cofunding and contingency requirements for the term of the project.
+For-profit organizations must provide documentation that shows 180 days cash on hand from date of application submission and the financial ability to meet the co-funding and contingency requirements for the term of the project.
 The determination of solvency will be made at CIRM's sole discretion.

-(7) CIRM applicant must be the IND sponsor
+(8) CIRM applicant must be the IND sponsor

-The intended IND/IDE sponsor (i.e., the entity to be named as the sponsor on the IND/IDE application to the FDA) must be the CIRM applicant organization if an organization-sponsored IND/IDE or the CIRM PI if an investigator-sponsored IND/IDE.
+The IND/IDE sponsor (i.e., the entity named as the sponsor on the IND or IDE) for the proposed therapeutic or device must be the CIRM applicant organization if an organization-sponsored IND/IDE or the CIRM PI if an investigator-sponsored IND/IDE.

-(8) Application must be accurate and complete
+(9) Application must be accurate and complete